-Hidden away in the hills of Northwest India, some 200 miles from the busy streets of Mumbai, emerge a magnificent jewel of art and religion: the Ajanta Caves.
+Hidden away in the hills of northwest India, some 200 miles from the busy streets of Mumbai, emerges a magnificent jewel of art and religion: the Ajanta Caves.

 The caves, cut into the face of a mountain, form a horseshoe shape around the Wangorah River.
 They are an example of one of Indian’s unique artistic traditions known as rock cut temples.
 Ajanta consists of thirty caves, each dedicated to the life of the Buddha.